-What's beautiful about the Christian story is that God loved us before we came to the realisation that we're not perfect or righteous in our own strength, and before we turned to accept His love.
+What's beautiful about the Christian story is that God loved us before we came to the realisation that we were sinners.
+Before we turned to accept God's love, God already loved us.

 The love of God we see shown in countless Bible stories comes from a broken heart.
-It is a love for someone which feels like an ache in the pit of the stomach.
-The kind of love which would do anything, however irrational it may seem to others, to find what is lost.
+It is a love for someone that feels like an ache in the pit of the stomach.
+The kind of love that would do anything, however irrational it may seem to others, to find what is lost.
 As we shall read in tomorrow's reflection, it is the love which risks everything for the sake of one who is lost.

-Loving God, I am sorry for the times when I have not loved others as You love.
-Thank You that, before I thought of confessing, You had forgiven me.
-I confess all that is not right in my life today and ask for the forgiveness You so lovingly give.
+Loving God, I am sorry for the times when I have not loved others as you love.
+Thank you that, before I thought of confessing, you had forgiven me.
+I confess all that is not right in my life today and ask for the forgiveness you so lovingly give.
 May this love transform my friends' lives also.

-How this week will I lay aside something important to me, so as to better serve one of my five?
+This week, how will I lay aside something important to me, so as to better serve one of my five?